 Treatment for an enlarged prostate will depend on how much your symptoms bother or trouble you.
 The main treatments are lifestyle changes, medicines and surgery.

-If lifestyle changes do not help, or are not suitable for you, you may be offered medicine.
+If lifestyle changes don't help, or aren't suitable for you, you may be offered medicine.
 Medications can work by relaxing the muscles around the prostate or blocking the action of the hormone testosterone, shrinking the prostate.
 Examples of medicines used for prostate enlargement are doxazosin or finasteride.

 Surgical treatment of BPH often involves removing excess prostate tissue (about 25% of men with BPH will require this).
-It is usually only for people with moderate to severe symptoms that have not responded to medicine.
+It's usually only for people with moderate to severe symptoms that haven't responded to medicine.

 - Don't just put up with your symptoms.
-See your doctor for help.
+See your healthcare provider for help.

 - Avoid or cut down on alcohol and caffeine.
 They can irritate your bladder and make your symptoms worse.